-Our operations are conducted out of our corporate headquarters in Dunkirk, New York and eight branch offices.
+Our operations are conducted out of our corporate headquarters in Dunkirk, New York and seven branch offices.
 Our branches are located in Dunkirk, Fredonia, Jamestown, Lakewood and Westfield in Chautauqua County, New York.
-In Erie County, New York our branch offices are located in Orchard Park, East Amherst and Hamburg, which opened in April and August of 2003 and December of 2005, respectively.
-We also have four standalone ATMs.
+In Erie County, New York our branch offices are located in Orchard

+Park and East Amherst, which opened in April and August of 2003, respectively.
+We also have four stand-alone ATMs.
+We plan to open an additional office in Hamburg, New York, which is also in Erie County, in December 2005.
 The opening of the Orchard Park, East Amherst and Hamburg offices demonstrates the implementation of our growth strategy which is focused on expansion within Erie County while preserving our market share in Chautauqua County.
 We believe we are among the top residential mortgage lenders in Chautauqua County.